inko-lang/website/source/manual/virtual-machine/instructions.html.md

 This instruction takes three arguments:

 1. The register to store the message in.
-2. The register containing the PID to send the message to.
+2. The register containing the process to send the message to.
 3. The register containing the message (an object) to send to the process.

 ### ProcessSpawn

 Spawns a new process.

-This instruction takes three arguments:
+This instruction requires two arguments:

-1. The register to store the PID in.
+1. The register to store the process in.
 2. The register containing the Block to run in the process.
-3. The register containing the ID of the process pool to schedule the process on, as an integer.

-### ProcessStatus

-Gets the status of the given process as an integer.

-This instruction takes two arguments:

-1. The register to store the status in.
-2. The register containing the PID of the process to check.

 ### ProcessSuspendCurrent